moorscode/WordPress-PHP-Upgrade-Program/readme.md

 With this plugin we want to try to get a better insigh about what PHP version people are running their WordPress installations on.

-By having a completely Opt-IN approach we make sure all privacy is maintained.
+By having a completely opt-in approach we make sure all privacy is maintained.

 The following data is sent to the collection service:
  * PHP Version